karadoc/Civ4-K-Mod/readme.txt

 K-Mod

 == Installation instructions ==
-(Note: This mod requires Beyond the Sword version 3.19.)
+(Note: This mod requires Beyond the Sword version 3.19, for Windows.
+It cannot be played on the Mac OS version.)
 * Unzip into your mods directory. (eg. C:\games\Civilization 4 Complete\Beyond the Sword\Mods)
 * You should now have a directory called ...\Beyond the Sword\Mods\K-Mod, and the installation is complete!
 * To play the mod, start Beyond the Sword; choose Advanced, then Load a Mod, then K-Mod.